about me page tips for coaches

 About Me Pages That Visitors Love

+It’s the BEST STUFF about you, but framed by your client’s interests.
 More than a coaching bio, more than a personal profile, and more than a hero’s journey, a coach’s About Me page is for connecting, building trust, and inspiring visitors.

-Fun fact: For coaches and solo professionals, the About Me page is usually the second most visited—right after the homepage.
+Fun fact: For coaches and solo professionals, the About Me page is usually the second most visited, right after the homepage.
 People want to know: Who’s behind this?
 And why should I trust them?

 So, in this blog post, I’ll share 5 About Me page tips for professional coaches so